IonMich/batch-doc-vqa/README.md

 ![Probability calibration curves for OpenCV+CNN and for LLama3.2-Vision 11B](tests/output/calibration_curves.png)

+> [!NOTE]
-See details in the associated [wiki](https://github.com/IonMich/batch-doc-vqa/wiki/Row-of-Digits-OCR:-OpenCV-CNN-versus-LLMs) article.
+> See details in the associated [wiki](https://github.com/IonMich/batch-doc-vqa/wiki/Row-of-Digits-OCR:-OpenCV-CNN-versus-LLMs) article.

 This repository uses Large Language Models with vision capabilities to extract information from collections of documents.
 The goal is to create a fully local pipeline that runs on a single machine, and can be used to extract information from document collections for usage in downstream tasks.